-One limitation associated with a sequence-only approach to learning a statistical model for a domain family is that the correlations observed in the MSA can be inflated due to phylogeny [18, 9].
-There are a number of ways to incorporate phylogenetic information into our model.
+However, there are a number of other ways to incorporate phylogenetic information directly into our model.
 For example, given a phylogenetic clustering of sequences, we can incorporate a single additional node in the graphical model reflecting the cluster to which the sequence belongs.
 This would allow us to distinguish functional coupling from coupling caused due to phylogenetic variations.